10 Largest Museums In The World

 Visitors Per Year: 100.3 Million

-The National Museum of China focuses on educating visitors about Chinese history.
-It’s organized and managed by a sector of the government called the Ministry of Culture to disclose their collection of 1.3 million Chinese art and historical pieces.
+The National Museum of China is dedicated to educating visitors about the nation’s rich history.
+Managed by the Ministry of Culture, it houses a collection of 1.3 million Chinese art and historical artifacts.

 -